-Programmatic buying involves automated buying and selling of digital advertising.
-Programmatic buying differs from traditional direct purchasing in that purchases are made in real time, and impressions are bought one at a time and, often, in an auction.
+Programmatic advertising involves automated buying and selling of digital advertising.
+Programmatic advertising differs from traditional direct purchasing in that purchases are made in real time, and impressions are bought one at a time and, often, in an auction.
 One of the basic principles of programmatic buying is efficiency for the advertiser.
-In comparison to traditional direct purchasing, programmatic buying takes advantage of computerised data.
+In comparison to traditional direct purchasing, programmatic advertising takes advantage of computerised data.

 In practice, the purchaser uses the demand side platform (DSP) and the publisher uses the supply side platform (SSP).
 Through these two systems, the publisher – or the vendor – and the purchaser meet in the ad exchange and begin an auction for impressions.

 The most common forums for programmatic buying are the Open Marketplace and Private Marketplace.
 In the Open Marketplace, the publisher puts its ad inventory on sale for an initial price, which enables competitive auctioning of impressions for a number of purchasers.
 The Private Marketplace is a safer and more controlled trading environment for the purchaser and the publisher.
 In the Private Marketplace, the purchaser and the vendor make a private deal: The purchasers will know exactly where their advertising is visible, and the publisher will have control over the advertisers on its website.
 Alma Media currently uses both marketplaces.